 Purchasing a home or other large asset can be the thrill of a lifetime.
 Sometimes in the flurry of activity, there are decisions made that could come back to haunt you.
 No, this isn’t buyer’s remorse.
 Well, not the kind you are thinking of.
 The remorse comes way down the road when you find that things aren’t quite the way you thought they were.
 One thing to make sure you get right is the type of ownership you choose when purchasing such an asset.
 Here are five types of property ownership, and how each works.
 Familiarize yourself with these.
 It may just keep a few extra dollars in your pocket.

 The beneficiary who receives the property also receives a “step-up” in the basis of the house for tax purposes.
-For example, if your parents bought a house thirty years ago for $100,000 that is now worth $1 million.
-They would have a gain of $900,000 if they sold it.
-If they passed away and you inherited the house, the “basis” on which you could be taxed would “step-up” to $1 million.
+For example, if your parents bought a house 30 years ago for $100,000 that is now worth $1 million, they would have a gain of $900,000 if they sold it.
+So if they pass away and you inherit the house, the “basis” on which you could be taxed would “step-up” to $1 million.
 If you sold the property for that amount, there would be no capital gains.

 Joint Tenancy With Rights of Survivorship (JTWROS)

 This ownership structure is almost identical to the previous one.
 The major difference is that you can transfer your ownership stake to another person while alive.

 There is a tax situation that you must be aware of here.
 If an owner passes, the surviving owners receive a step-up in the basis of the property, but ONLY portion of the property owned by the deceased owner.
 If the surviving owner(s) were to try and sell the property, they would still have to show the full gain on their share of the property.

 Joint Tenancy in Common